OuCodes/HigherDOSE-Dashboards/docs/tutorials/docs-vs-data-organization.md

 # Directory Organization: `/docs` vs `/data`

-This tutorial explains the organizational structure and purpose of the `/docs` and `/data` directories in the HigherDOSE project.
+This tutorial explains the organizational structure and purpose of the `/docs` and `/data` directories in this project.

 ## Overview